uraimo/Awesome-Swift-Playgrounds/README.md

 ## Theoretical Computer Science

-### Algorithms and Data Structures
-*Algorithms and data structures implemented in Swift*

 * [Learn about transducers](https://github.com/mbrandonw/learn-transducers-playground) - A little tutorial that explains transducers.
 * [Swift Functors, Applicatives, and Monads in Pictures](https://github.com/mokacoding/Swift-Functors-Applicative-Monads-In-Pictures-Playground) - Companion to the article: Swift Functors, Applicatves, and Monads in Pictures.
 * [Functors in Swift](https://github.com/mokagio/Swift-Functor-Introduction-Playground) - A playground to introduce Functors in Swift, and their practical usage.
+* [Logician](https://github.com/mdiep/Logician) - Logic programming in Swift. 🌟 ☘️
+* [Function Composition in Swift](https://github.com/ijoshsmith/function-composition-in-swift) - Exploration of function composition in Swift. 🌟 ☘️

+### Algorithms and Data Structures
+*Algorithms and data structures implemented in Swift*

 * [DataStructures Playground](https://github.com/oliverfoggin/DataStructuresPlayground) - Data Structures and Algorithms in Swift.
 * [Swiftography](https://github.com/sketchytech/Swiftography) - Standard cryptographic algorithms in a Swift Playground.
 * [Algorithms Playground](https://github.com/ashokgelal/AlgorithmsPlayground) - Various algorithm implementation in Swift.